lagarrueal/tts-exercises/README.md

 * search for `pythonpath` and edit the value to point to your python interpreter as explained above.

 You can read a more detailed document about python environments in VSC [here](https://code.visualstudio.com/docs/python/environments).

+## How to return the assignment
+Each assignment has a `README.md` which includes the assignment description.
+You should return a PDF file where each question in `README.md` that is marked with `(*)` is answered.
+Try to adhere to the numbering in the `README.md` files.
+For example, label the answer to the first question in [this assignment](1_digital_audio/README.md) as `1.1`.
+Furthermore:
+* Each assignment has a `template.py` file.
+This file should be included in your submission with your own code filled in as well as any other helper functions you write to generate your results.
+* Some assignments have an `example.py` file that shows how to use some of the functions that are given in `tools.py`.
+* In some of the assignments you are asked to generate and save waveforms to disk.
+In those cases, it is good to include those as well.
+Turn in your assignment on the Canvas page for the course.